Police Officer John William Bechtol | Delhi Township Police Department

 After the verdict, Tipton’s previous eleven traffic convictions in four years were made public.
 These included driving while intoxicated, reckless operations of a motor vehicle, speeding, and violating traffic-control devices.
 On December 15, 1978, Tipton asked for leniency because he wanted to get his life back together, reconcile with his estranged wife – who he had married 1½ years earlier – and get a job.
 Seemingly, Judge Winkler was not swayed and sentenced Tipton to jail for the maximum six months, suspended his driver’s license for three years, and placed him on three years’ probation.

 However, after six weeks in jail, on January 2, 1979, Judge Winkler suspended the balance of Tipton’s jail sentence.
-On the same day, Judge Thomas C. Nurre sentenced him to six more months in the Workhouse for the Probation Violation from the 1975 Theft conviction.
+On the same day, Judge Thomas C. Nurre sentenced him to six more months in the Workhouse for the probation violation from the 1975 Theft conviction.

 Tipton appealed the homicide case based on an allegation of improper procedure on the part of Judge Winkler.
 On November 28, 1979, the Hamilton County Court of Appeals upheld the conviction.